alex88/alexfu.it/source/posts/2012-11-09-force-incomplete-users-to-complete-registration.md

 - Symfony
 ---

-Last week I've completed social login into our work project using [HWIOAuthBundle](https://github.com/hwi/HWIOAuthBundle) and I figured out that the twitter oauth wasn't providing the user email address.
+Last week I've completed social login into our work project using [HWIOAuthBundle](https://github.com/hwi/HWIOAuthBundle){:target='_blank'} and I figured out that the twitter oauth wasn't providing the user email address.

 Since we use the email address a lot, also because without you can't recover password or being contacted by our admin team, we need that every user has their email set.

 My first idea was to check for user email with a request listener, but that would be too expensive.
 I've though also of editing the auth/user provider to don't let the user login in case of missing email, but in that case i should have the user to complete the registration without being logged in which maybe can create some security issues.

-The solution I've found is to edit the user roles in case of the user is incomplete and replace them with ROLE\_INCOMPLETE\_USER.
+The solution I've found is to edit the user roles in case of the user is incomplete and replace them with `ROLE_INCOMPLETE_USER`.
-So all the requests that required the ROLE_USER role will be denied and redirected to the complete registration form.
+So all the requests that required the `ROLE_USER` role will be denied and redirected to the complete registration form.

 ### The user entity